-On August 14, 2020, the Company completed the Arrangement and transferred its 100% interest of the gold-silver resource at the Peñoles Project to Capitan as previously mentioned in Note 2.
+On August 14, 2020, the Company completed the Arrangement and transferred its 100% interest of the Peñoles Project to Capitan as previously mentioned in Note 2.
 In connection with the Arrangement, the Company recognized a gain on spin-out of Peñoles Project of \$2,417,283 in consideration for 17,500,000 common shares of Capitan with a value of \$3,500,000.
 There were \$1,082,717 historical capitalized costs associated with this project transferred to Capitan.